rlauer6/doc-converter/README.md

 The server that is used for the document converter is assumed to be an AWS EC2 instance prepared with the `libreoffice-doc-converter.json` stack template.
-A *CloudFormation script* (`libreoffice-create-stack') to create such a stack is included as part of the `doc-converter-client` RPM.
+A *CloudFormation script* (`libreoffice-create-stack`) is included to create such a stack is included as part of the `doc-converter-client` RPM.
 To use the stack creation script you'll want to make sure that:

 * ...you're launching the stack in a subnet that has access to the internet.
 This is necessary so that the required assets can be retrieved and installed.

-* ...you take a look at the defaults defined in the CloudFormation JSON *script* and make the necessary modifications or override them on the *command line when you run the `libreoffice-create-stack` bash script.
+* ...you take a look at the defaults defined in the CloudFormation JSON script and make the necessary modifications or override them on the command line when you run the `libreoffice-create-stack` bash script.
+Pay attention to these parameters in the template:

   * Subnet
   * Keyname
   * SecurityGroup
   * Role

 * ...you have an IAM role configured that will allow your EC2 instance and your client to read & write to an S3 bucket.
 The bucket will be used by your client and the `doc-converter` service to store